 -Helps to improve the quality and dignity of the end of life journey

-Jo-Anne is a professional Death Doula, Death Educator, Licensed Willow EOL Educator and co-founder of the Death Doula Network of BC.
+Jo-Anne is a professional Death Doula, Death Educator, and co-founder of the Death Doula Network International

 With over 35 years as an Insurance Professional, Jo-Anne has extensive experience in communications, negotiations and conflict resolution all with a focus on supporting others through difficult times.

 Through her continuing work in personal development and volunteer services, Jo-Anne has gained training and experience in emotional intelligence, workshop development, public speaking and group facilitation.